jiaanqiang/DeepMp/README.md

 ### Train Model
 - Positive Dataset: A total of 13,767 validated plant peptide sequences.
 The sources are: 6,828 and 6,816 entries from Arabidopsis and rice, respectively.
 An additional 123 peptides expanded from public databases.
-- Negative Dataset: Constructed based on the following criteria: Selected Open Reading Frames (ORFs) lacking support from omics data.
+- Negative Dataset: Constructed based on the following criteria: Selected open reading frames (ORFs) lacking support from omics data.
 Ensured these negative sequences share no homology with the positive dataset mentioned above to prevent bias.
 ```bash
 python Script/4CNN_BiLGRU_Attention_train.py -input ./Data/Data.csv
 ```